alexgusevski/Anemll-Backend-WebUI/README.md

 # Anemll Backend+WebUI

+> [!NOTE]
+> **This project is outdated and has been replaced by [anemll-server](https://github.com/alexgusevski/anemll-server), which is OpenAI API compatible, and lets you serve anemll models to any frontend.
+It also has more features like chat history, less GIL issues and more.**

 ### This is a hobby project that solves two issues of the original Anemll project in its current version (0.1.2):
 - There is no API to serve the model locally (can only be used via CLI)
 - Consequently there is no way to connect a frontend to the model